Skip to main content

 Log in to TIAA.org/cmich (first-time users will need to register for secure online access).

 Select Actions on the menu bar.
-Follow the prompts stating Change contribution amount to start, stop or change your contributions.
+Follow the prompts stating Manage Contributions to start, stop or change your contributions.

 For assistance navigating the TIAA website or to change your election via phone, please contact TIAA at 800-732-8353, weekdays, 8 a.m. to 9 p.m.
 (ET)

 "Vesting" refers to an employee's right, usually earned over time, to receive some retirement benefits regardless of whether or not they remain with the employer.
-Your contribution to this account will be 100% vested immediately.
+Contributions to CMU plans are 100% vested immediately.

 TIAA is the appointed record-keeper for the 403(b) Retirement Plans and the 457(b) Deferred Compensation Plan.
 You may contact TIAA for forms, general fund information, fund performance, existing account information, allocation changes, transfers, withdrawals, name/address changes and beneficiary information.